U.S., Canadian divers scan the USS Utah Memorial during RIMPAC 2024

 |Downloads:

-This work, U.S., Canadian divers scan the USS Utah Memorial during RIMPAC 2024 [Image 6 of 6], by MSgt Corban Lundborg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Canadian divers scan the USS Utah Memorial during RIMPAC 2024, by MSgt Corban Lundborg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT